opensearch-project/project-website/_posts/2024-05-16-Announcing-Data-Prepper-2.8.0.md

 ## Other features

-* The `s3` sink can write events to [Amazon Simple Storage Service (Amazon S3)](https://aws.amazon.com/s3/) objects with data from events in the key paths.
+* The `s3` sink can write events to [Amazon Simple Storage Service (Amazon S3)](https://aws.amazon.com/s3/) objects using data from events to name the key paths.
 This allows you to organize your key prefixes by dates or other metadata and also allows tools such as [Apache Hadoop](https://hadoop.apache.org/) and [Amazon Athena](https://aws.amazon.com/athena/) to more efficiently perform ad hoc queries on your data.
-* Data Prepper now has an `ndjson` codec that you can use to read data from Amazon S3 that looks like NDJSON.
-By default, it is far more lenient and does not require new lines between JSON objects.
+* Data Prepper now has an `ndjson` codec that you can use to read NDJSON data from Amazon S3.
+It is lenient and does not require newlines between JSON objects.
 * The new `write_json` processor can serialize event data into a JSON string that you can send downstream.
 * The `s3` sink supports bucket ownership validation to ensure more secure interactions with Amazon S3.
 * A new `typeof` operator allows you to write conditions that check the type of a field.
 You can use this anywhere you use other Data Prepper expressions, such as in routes or conditions.